-Staying responsive and providing useful information can help get customers on the fence over to your checkout.
+Staying responsive and providing useful information can help get customers off the fence and to your checkout.

 4) Use retargeting campaigns

 Retargeting campaigns on Google and social media can resurface your products to an audience that meets a specific set of criteria.
-For example, it can be people who have visited your website and viewed an item without making a purchase.
+For example, it can be people who’ve visited your website and viewed an item without making a purchase.

 Signifi Media found that: